unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 ***

 > [!IMPORTANT]
-> Using [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later (`net8.0` in the `TargetFrameworks` property) is required for Hot Reload to be available when your solution contains iOS, Android, Mac Catalyst or WebAssembly project heads.
+> Using [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0) or later (`net8.0` in the `TargetFrameworks` property) is required for Hot Reload to be available when your solution contains iOS, Android, Mac Catalyst, or WebAssembly project heads.
 On Windows, [Visual Studio 17.8](https://visualstudio.microsoft.com/vs) or later is required.

 ## Supported features